bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 - ^car:1
 - ^chart:1

-The "^x", "^y", "^X" and "^Y" directive would each set the x or y direction directly.
+The "^x", "^y" directive would each set the x or y direction directly.
 The lowercase x/y would start from the origin.
-The uppercase X/Y would start from the other side of the viewport.

-The '^left', '^right', '^up', and '^down' directives is each to shift the offset in the direction as instructed for a given number of grid distances.
-The value after the colon is expected to be a number that expresses the number of grid units.
-Note also that these operations are accumulative such that incurring two "up:1" equals a single "up:2".
-Using of negative numbers is also allowed.
+The '^side' sets the x of the current origin to a value that equals to the viewport width.
+The '^top' sets the y of the current origin to a value that equals to the viewport height.

+The '^h' moves the current offset in the horizontal direction in the given number of distance.
+Positive numbers will move the offset towards right, and negative numbers towards the left.
+The '^v' moves the current offset in the vertical direction in the given number of distance.
+Positive numbers are for moving and negative numbers are for moving down.

 The '^pt:a' directive is to save the current offset to a path named 'a'.
 The '^at:a' directive is to set the current offset so that it coincides with the first